What did that word evoke in you? Dread? Anxiety? A need for a nap?

 TL;DR - The Good

-- Almost live updates/monitoring
+- Almost real-time updates/monitoring

 - Aggregating data sources together for side-by-side reporting